 6 Incredible Places to Visit in Java

-Our featured travel writers Bas Kötter and Kirstie Dyke gives their recommendations why Java should not be missed on any Indonesian itinerary and they also include the top things you should do if you are planning a trip...
+With all this diversity just a thirty minute ferry ride from Bali, Java should be on the list for any Asia adventure.
+Our featured travel writers Bas Kötter and Kirstie Dyke gives their recommendations why Java should not be missed on any Indonesian itinerary and they share their best places to see in Java if you are planning a trip...

 Do you love megacities?
 Go to Jakarta.
 Otherwise, skip it and take the 8-hour train journey to Yogyakarta.
 You will be amazed about the great views from your train window of volcanoes, rice paddies and all the people that live in small ‘kampungs’ (villages).
 Yogyakarta, a city with 700.000 inhabitants, tucked between volcanoes, close to the Borobodur and the Prambanan temples, is one of those magical spots in Java.
 Certainly don’t miss the other great (not so obvious) places in and around Yogyakarta.
 Hire a motorbike or bicycle for a few days and discover the region yourself.
 Trains are good, buses and so called ‘bemos or becaks’ can be useful plus metered taxi’s are widely available.